NavarroEmilioLuis/speech-recognition/README.md

 # Speech to text
-A simple script to transcribe speech (US english) to a text file using Wit.ai for speech recognition.
+A simple script to transcribe speech to a text file using Wit.ai for speech recognition.

 ## Requirements